Qrouger/PPIFold/README.md

 Path_Pickle_Feature : Path to your feature folder (default on ./feature).<br>

 ## Arguments<br>
+To use PPIFold, simply run the PPIFold command in the folder that contains conf.txt and test.txt.<br>
 ```bash
 PPIFold --make_multimers Boolean --max_aa Integer --use_signalP Boolean --org String
 ```